Thousand points of light: Points of Light organization and awards

 During his presidency Bush handed out "Point of Light Awards" six days a week to citizens working to aid their communities through volunteer work.

 In 1990 Bush spearheaded the creation of the Points of Light Foundation, the goal of which was to promote private, non-governmental solutions to social issues.

-The foundation was criticized in a 1995 investigation by the Los Angeles Times for spending only 11% of its budget on grants to volunteer organizations, while spending $22.3 million on "promotions, consultants, salaries, travel and conferences," including "$5.5 million to produce a television advertising campaign and $1.4 million for a celebration of community service."
+The foundation was criticized in a 1995 investigation by the Los Angeles Times for spending only 11% of its budget on grants to volunteer organizations, while spending $22.3 million on "promotions, consultants, salaries, travel and conferences", including "$5.5 million to produce a television advertising campaign and $1.4 million for a celebration of community service."
 The Times also noted that the foundation received more than half its budget from federal funds.

 The foundation's name changed periodically, but following a merger in 2007 with the Atlanta-based HandsOn Network, the conjoined organization came to be called simply Points of Light.
 The organization now has headquarters in Atlanta, Washington and New York, and bills itself "the world's leading volunteer organization."

 Points of Light has more than 250 affiliates in 30 countries and partnerships with thousands of nonprofits and companies dedicated to volunteer service around the world.
 In 2012, Points of Light mobilized 4 million volunteers in 30 million hours of service worth $635 million.

+In popular culture

+The phrase "a thousand points of light" also inspired the 1991 country song Point of Light by Randy Travis, which was commissioned as part of the campaign promoting Bush's initiative.
+The song's lyrics celebrate volunteerism and community service, aligning with the program's themes.